-Furthermore, mergers, acquisitions, disposals and management re-organisations may result in Swiss Life incurring costs and using considerable management resources.
-It is also possible that, as a result of any past or future mergers, acquisitions and disposals, Swiss Life may be subject to warranty, indemnity or other claims or to adverse tax or accounting charges.
+Furthermore, mergers, acquisitions, disposals and re-organisations may result in Swiss Life incurring costs and using considerable management resources.
+It is also possible that, because of any past or future mergers, acquisitions and disposals, Swiss Life may be subject to warranty, indemnity, or other claims or to adverse tax or accounting charges.